-The 12 modules developed in the training course will help young entrepreneurs, orienting themselves to Cultural the main aspects of Entrepreneurship.
-Furthermore, blended course encourages their autonomous study of the subject and tests themselves with activities aimed at strategic-entrepreneurial skills, through the support of selected material, useful for enriching their knowledge through case studies and good practices.
+The 12 modules developed in the training course will help young entrepreneurs, orienting themselves to the main aspects of Cultural Entrepreneurship.
+Furthermore, the blended course encourages their autonomous study of the subject and tests themselves with activities aimed at increasing their strategic-entrepreneurial skills, through the support of selected useful for enriching material, knowledge through case studies and good practices.
 On the other hand, during the face-to-face activities they will have the opportunity to come into contact with professionals and fellow cultural entrepreneurs, who can be an inspiration for them to embark on their own entrepreneurial paths.